ssonkiya/ssonkiya.github.io/_posts/2017-09-23-Manging-Business-Challenges-in-Data-Science.md

 At Etsy, we’ve been working on a multi-pronged approach to education.
 The data engineering team developed an experiment hub, where they’ve gathered documentation about our various tools.
 Another analyst and I wrote a general guide to experiments at Etsy, covering planning experiments to making launch decisions, and also gave an “Edsy,” an internal talk, on it.
 I’m now experimenting with offering office hours for people to come with general questions about experimentation.
 Finally, we have a slack channel dedicated to experiment questions, which not only data analysts and engineers but also experiment savvy engineers monitor.

-*Develop consistency among the Analyst Team*
+**Develop consistency among the Analyst Team**

-Consistency among your analyst team is important.
-Something we’re working on here.
-Problem if teams think you’re being stricter than others, or if people are calculating incremental revenue/GMS differently.
-If one team says you have to run experiments for a week, even if you’re powered before then, while others say 4 days is fine, that’s an issue.
-Also can mean learning from each other.
-Finally can help when you switch analysts for a team; example, when I had to step in, team was like “what do you mean you can’t do app and web experiments in one go?”
-I hadn’t even thought that was possible with our system.

-*No Peeking*
+Working with partner teams becomes much easier if you have some consistent standards and practices within the analyst team.
+For examples, here are some differences that can cause problems:

+- if your team thinks you're stricter than other analysts in judging experiment results
+- if analysts are calculating incremental revenue from experiment launches differently
+- if one analyst says you have to run experiments for at least a week, even if you're powered before than, while others say four days is fine

+Working to develop consistency is also a great opportunity to learn for each other; for example, some analysts may not be as familiar with the problems of peeking and that's why they weren't as strict on not doing so.
+It can also help make the transition when a partner team has to change analysts much smoother.

+**No Peeking**

-*Lay out Hypotheses*
+**Lay out Hypotheses**

 Lay out hypotheses ahead of time, especially about whether you will launch on neutral.
 People often think they don't need to have specific hypotheses beyond "we'll launch if it's better" because they think results will be really clear.
 But you’ll be surprised as the sheer combination of results that are possible (e.g. search clicks went down, but mean search purchase went up, and conversion is neutral, but add to cart is slightly down, etc.).
 Picking one or two key metrics for launch and a few other metrics for monitoring will also help you from having a multiple comparisons problem, where you're [testing so many metrics one of them will be significant](https://en.wikipedia.org/wiki/Multiple_comparisons_problem), even if there really is no change.